bfoese/ng-module-federation/README.md

   frontend applications or only parts (modules/ components) of them
 - This approach allows to create seperately compiled and seperately deployed Microfrontends.
-The frontends can expose some or all of their modules/components for other apps to consume at runtime.
+The frontends can expose some or all of their modules/components for other apps to consume.
-- The remote app URLs to consume exposed modules/components from can be provided dynamically at runtime of the host application.
+- The remote app URLs to consume exposed modules/components can be provided dynamically at runtime of the host application.

 ### Technical Requirements